Power corrections in the determination of heavy meson LCDAs: A renormalon-based estimation: Theoretical Foundation

 The renormalon approach to power corrections is based on the observation that operators of different twists mix under renormalization.
 If one can employ cutoff regularization in the perturbative calculation of QCD LCDAs and HQET LCDAs, the mixing is manifested.
 Since the matching kernel represents the physics in between the heavy quark mass $m_Q$ and the cutoff scale $\mu_F$, it can have power dependence on the $\mu_F$ and take the general form

 where $a_s=\displaystyle \frac{g^2}{(4\pi)^{2}}$, and $c_n(\mu_F)$ depend logarithmically on $\mu_F$.
 The terms $D_{\mathcal{Q}n}$ represent the power dependence on $\mu_F$ of the matching kernel.
 Since the left-hand side of Eq.~(\ref{matching}) is independent of the factorization scale, there must be a term in $\phi_2$ that shares the same power dependence on $\mu_F$ to cancel the contribution from $D_{\mathcal{Q}_2}$.
-If the subleading-twist operators are dominated by their UV contributions~\cite{Beneke:1998ui}, and thus by $\tilde{\phi}_2$, the term $D_{\mathcal{Q}_2}$ will provide a reasonable approximation for the total contribution from subleading-twist operators.
+If the subleading-twist operators are dominated by their UV contributions---a feature referred to as ``ultraviolet dominance''~\cite{Beneke:1997sr,Beneke:1998ui}, and thus by $\tilde{\phi}_2$, the term $D_{\mathcal{Q}_2}$ will provide a reasonable approximation for the total contribution from subleading-twist operators.

 However, in the context of dimensional regularization, which is more commonly used in practical calculations, the power dependence of the matching kernel on the factorization scale does not explicitly appear.
 Instead, the perturbative series \( \sum_{n=0}^{\infty} c_n(\mu_F) a_s^{n+1} \) diverges due to a factorial growth in $c_n(\mu_F)$.
 A detailed analysis in \cite{Beneke:1998ui} demonstrates that the factorial growth of the coefficients at large $n$ arises from contributions of extreme loop momenta, suggesting their relation to the power dependence on the factorization scale.
 To assign a well-defined meaning to the divergent series, one can employ Borel summation techniques.